HopkinsIDD/hitRcovid/README.md

 # hitRcovid: Access and Visualize the HIT-COVID Database

-For documentation and a tutorial (to come) see: https://hopkinsidd.github.io/hitRcovid/
+For documentation and a more detailed tutorial see: https://hopkinsidd.github.io/hitRcovid/

 ## Database background